spkelly/useful-resources/readme.md

 # Useful Resources

- this is a collection of useful functions information, and links that I have collected and want to remember
+ this is a collection of useful functions, information, and links that I have collected and want to remember

 ## Contents